gigaArpit/quotes/content/posts/2025-06-16-what-i-cannot-create-i-do-not-understand.md

 +++
-title = "What I cannot create, I do not understand" date = "2025-06-16T08:49:37.000Z"
+title = "Knowledge that lacks generative capability is fragile and incomplete" date = "2025-06-16T08:49:37.000Z"
 +++